Prayers for the Peace of the Four Seas

 The "four seas" refers to the four directions of the sea, representing the world and the world under heaven.

-In Higashiyama, Kyoto, People from all over the world gather,
+In Higashiyama, Kyoto, people gather from all over the world,

 so each room is decorated with the concept colors of the four gods,